 Too little vitamin D leads to inadequate calcium absorption and low phosphate-minerals that make bones strong.
 Even if you

 are eating a diet rich in calcium or taking a calcium supplement, your body cannot absorb calcium properly unless you have

 enough vitamin D. Too little vitamin D may lead to bone loss and osteoporosis.
 Severe vitamin D deficiency may cause muscle

 weakness which can lead to falls and a higher risk of fracture.

 Calcium is vital for healthy teeth and bones and also plays a crucial role in other systems of the body, such as the health

 and functioning of nerves and muscle tissue.
 People at different life stages need different amounts of calcium - young children,

 teenagers and older men and women all have greater than average requirements.
-Many Australian adults and children do not achieve
+Many Australian adults do not achieve the recommended

 Not having enough calcium in your diet may lead to disorders like osteoporosis.
 Making sure you have enough calcium in your

 diet is an important way to slow bone loss and keep bones strong.
 If not enough calcium from food and supplements can be absorbed